|

 When using Procreate or Adobe Fresco, you will need to create the image in layers using black, then import it into Illustrator and use the Image Trace tool.

-If you’re using a font in your design, be sure to merge the letters and expand them into a shape.
+If you’re using a font in your design, merge the letters and expand them into a shape.
 If you don’t merge the font, each shape will be its own cut file.
 (Cursive fonts get all cut up and separated.)

 Format and Size